mawentowski/js-tutorial/README.md

 # js-tutorials

-This repository hosts several Javascript tutorials as examples of technical writing and the use of markdown.
+This repository includes several Javascript tutorials as examples of technical writing and the use of markdown.